will123195/code-mode/README.md

 text: The weather in San Francisco, CA today is foggy with a temperature of 65°F.
 ```

-💥 In a single LLM step, we called two tools to get the user's location and then the weather for that location.
+💥 In a single LLM step, we composed two tools to get the user's location and then the weather for that location.

 ## Requirements